Frank Vroegop: Music videos

-From the 80s, Vroegop directed more than 50 music videos mainly for French artists: Jean-Louis Aubert, Louis Bertignac, Dani, Gérald de Palmas, Affaire Louis Trio, Patrick Bruel, Zebda, Clarika, Massilia Sound System, Ludwig Von 88, Burma Shave, Elton John, Tarkan, etc. These music videos are often grounds for technical experiments.
+From the 1980s, Vroegop directed more than 50 music videos, mainly for French artists: Jean-Louis Aubert, Louis Bertignac, Dani, Gérald de Palmas, Affaire Louis Trio, Patrick Bruel, Zebda, Clarika, Massilia Sound System, Ludwig Von 88, Burma Shave, Elton John, Tarkan, etc. These music videos are often grounds for technical experiments.
 Vroegop uses all types of cameras, formats and emulsions: from Super 8 to 65mm film cameras, high-speed cameras, endoscopic cameras, digital cameras prototypes, motion controlled cameras, etc. Many creations combine real filming with frame-by-frame animation : traditional animations with paper, clay, paint & volumes and computer animation, computer graphics & digital post-production visual effects.

 Video stage design

 With Europium Films, Vroegop has directed several music videos for Jean-Louis Aubert.

-He created the video stage design for Jean-Louis Aubert's Roc'Eclair Tour 2011- 2012' for Roc éclair album.
+He created the video stage design for Jean-Louis Aubert's 'Roc Éclair Tour 2011- 2012' for Roc éclair album.
 There were 80 dates/450 000 spectators in total for that tour which was given a Victoire de la Musique award in 2012.
 A DVD and CD have been released from the recorded concert at the Paris-Bercy Palais Omnisport, for which Vroegop also made the graphic designs and photography works.

 The Vavox Project

 Vroegop is the founder of the Vavox Project.
 He has produced all the Vavox artwork : music, videos, photos, paintings & design.

 Vroegop and Marco Rosano also composed and produced the Vavox Stabat Mater, an original contemporary version of the Stabat Mater with counter-tenor singer Andreas Scholl.
-For the first time in the history of music the Vavox - Stabat Mater mixes a 13th-century Latin text, a counter-tenor voice, percussion and analogue & modular synthesizers.
-In October 2015, as part of the Amsterdam Dance Event, the Vavox - Stabat Mater was performed live in the Westerkerk, the largest church in Amsterdam with an impressive video show.
+The Vavox - Stabat Mater mixes a 13th-century Latin text, a counter-tenor voice, percussion and analogue & modular synthesizers.
+In October 2015, as part of the Amsterdam Dance Event, the Vavox - Stabat Mater was performed live in the Westerkerk, the largest church in Amsterdam.

-The “Vavox-Be” & “Vavox-Stabat Mater” albums are available on Apple Music, Amazon, Spotify, etc.

 Vroegop composed and produced the great majority of the music of his commercials with composer Marco Rosano.
 He shares with Marco Rosano a vintage analogue recording studio and a large collection of analogue synthesizers and keyboards: Moog, Arp, Oberheim, Roland, Mellotron, Hammond, Rhodes, Chroma, Höhner, Eurorack, etc. Apart from the soundtracks (about 75% of the music of its commercials), the Vintage Studio also produced the compositions of Marco Rosano with the counter-tenor Andreas Scholl as well as the band Pop Machine.

+The AVA project

+In 2024, Frank Vroegop, under the pseudonym Vavox, initiated the audio-video project AVA, mixed by Dominique Blanc-Francard.
+All images were produced with Midjourney and Runway artificial intelligence software.

 Painting

-As a visual artist, Vroegop develops a personal artistic career.
-His work, in the form of painting and photographs has been the subject of several exhibitions.
-His 'Feral Painting' style is freely inspired by the Cobra movement and American action-painting.
+His painting works has been the subject of several exhibitions.
+His 'Feral Painting' style is freely inspired by the Cobra movement and American action painting.
 He developed in his paintings the "feral" concept, which represents notion of going back to the wild, to a natural instinct, after being domesticated and then leaving the civilized world.

 He collaborated with filmmaker & painter Tony Kaye on several music videos and on the documentary ‘Saigon Compromise’.

 In 2022, Vroegop directed a documentary about the French painter Jacques Clauzel.